greghaynes/Afproto/README.md

 Afproto
 -------

-A framing protocol optimized for embedded communication
+A framing protocol optimized for embedded communication.
+Optimized for simple and efficient encoding and decoding (single pass for each operation), and contains a 16bit CRC.

 ## Repository Layout